EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/abryan.md

 Abryans tend to be hard working folk, with the following traits.

 #### Ability Score Increase
-Your Wisdom score increases by 2, and your Constition score increases by 1.
+Your Wisdom score increases by 2, and your Constitution score increases by 1.

 #### Age
 Abryans grow up at the same rate as other humans, reaching physical maturity